JaneYakovleva/getting-and-cleaning-data-coursera/codebook.md

 #Average values

-**All measurement are averages value which grouped by subject and activity.
-To prevent complication of a variables name  I do not add to each variable postfix 'Mean'.
-Please keep it in mind.**
+**All measurement are averages value which grouped by subject and activity**

 Following are descriptions of averages.

 ##Common symbols

 **Acc** - accelerometer signals.